 - Collision with a pedestrian

-Since we don’t want your life to get in danger while driving or operating a forklift, we have provided you with the recommendations and requirements that you should do to avoid these hazards.
+Since we don’t want your life to get in danger while driving or operating a forklift, we have provided you with the recommendations and requirements you should do to avoid these hazards.
 These are the following;

 - You need to stop your forklift completely when you are going to change your direction of travel.